dawgbk/dawgbk_website/README.md

 1. Install Lektor
    There are detailed instructions for Mac, Linux and Windows on https://www.getlektor.com/downloads/

-2. Download this source code
+2. Download this Source Code
    The source code repository is managed by `git` and hosted at GitHub https://github.com/jvanasco/dawgbk You can use any git client - commandline or GUI - to download the website.
    Git and Github are like a Dropbox or Google Drive, specifically used to host code.

 3. Navigate to the source directory and run Lektor